Guten-Reader/guten_reader_BE/README.md

 ## Endpoints

-### GET recommendation for Spotify track using sentiment analysis
+### POST recommendation for Spotify track using sentiment analysis

-`GET api/v1/recommendation`
+`POST api/v1/recommendation`

 **Description:** A user turns a new page in their Gutenberg book.
-A GET request is sent to `/api/v1/recommendation`.
+A POST request is sent to `/api/v1/recommendation`.
 The request includes the user's access_token, user_id, and the new page's full text in the request body.
 The endpoint conducts a sentiment analysis on the text and returns a value of either 1(Positive), 0.5(Neutral), or 0(Negative) internally.
 The sentiment value and access_token is used to call Spotify's track recommendation endpoint.
 The track recommendation endpoint returns a classical track with either a positive, neural, or negative mood with the attributes artist, track_name, track_id, and track_uri.

 ### ATTENTION: Use the track_uri to play the song in Spotify.

-Note:
-- access_token expires hourly.
-In future iterations, sad path will be built in to automatically request and use an new access token.
-- user_id to be passed into request body to handle potential sad path in future iterations.

 **Request**
 ```
-GET /api/v1/recommendation
+POST /api/v1/recommendation
 Content-Type: application/json
 Accept: application/json